Generic name: Lithium carbonate

 INDICATIONS & USAGE

-Lithium is a mood-stabilizing agent indicated for the treatment of manic episodes and as maintenance treatment for Bipolar I Disorder.
+Lithium is a mood-stabilizing agent indicated as monotherapy for the treatment of bipolar I disorder:

 DOSAGE & ADMINISTRATION